Have His Carcase: Plot

 Staged to look like suicide, Alexis' death is gradually revealed to be the result of an ingenious murder plot that played upon Alexis' fantasies.
-Wimsey and Harriet discover that in the period leading up to his death Alexis, an avid reader of Ruritanian romances, had believed himself to be a descendant of Tsar Nicholas I of Russia.
-A series of cipher letters received from an unknown source convinced him that he was being called to return to Russia to take his place as the new rightful Tsar.

-He had been lured to the rock by his anonymous correspondent who urged him to be ready to meet a "Rider from the Sea", a rider who it was said would be carrying instructions for his onward journey to Warsaw.
-Once at the rock, Alexis met his death at the hand of the murderer who had ridden his horse along the beach through the incoming tide to avoid leaving tracks.
+Wimsey and Harriet discover that in the period leading up to his death Alexis, an avid reader of Ruritanian romances, believed himself to be a descendant of Tsar Nicholas I of Russia.
+A series of encoded letters received from an unknown source convinced him that he was being called to return to Russia to take his place as the new rightful Tsar.
+He was lured to the rock by his anonymous correspondent, who urged him to be ready to meet a "Rider from the Sea", who it was said would be carrying instructions for his journey to Warsaw.
+Once at the rock, Alexis met his death at the hand of the murderer, who had ridden his horse along the beach through the incoming tide to avoid leaving tracks.
+The problem remains that no horse or rider was seen in the vicinity around 2:00 pm; however, a nearby neighbour reports having heard a horse pass by around noon.

-Wimsey and Harriet ultimately realise that Weldon is not the simple character he has been presenting, but a criminal who has been living under two different identities.
-Weldon was himself the rider, and had been provided with his alibi by two co-conspirators, a friend and his wife.
-Although his alibi was secure for the believed time of death, the investigators discover that Alexis had died far earlier than had been thought; he had suffered from the blood-clotting disorder haemophilia (a disorder known to have affected the Russian royal family), resulting in his blood remaining liquid for much longer than would normally be expected.

-Weldon and his co-conspirators are undone by their unsuccessful attempts to reshuffle their alibis to match the new information about the time of death — and by proof of their actual friendship.
+Wimsey, Harriet, and Wimsey's valet Bunter ultimately discover that "Mr Bright" is actually a friend of Weldon's and the husband of one of the key witnesses for Weldon's movements during the day, and had played a part in convincing Alexis of his royal lineage.
+Weldon's alibi remains secure for the believed time of death, 2:00 pm; however, Wimsey infers that Alexis suffered from the blood-clotting disorder haemophilia (a disorder known to have affected the Russian royal family), resulting in his blood remaining liquid for much longer than would normally be expected — meaning he could have died hours earlier than supposed.
+Weldon and his co-conspirators are undone by their unsuccessful attempts to reshuffle their alibis to match the new information about the time of death, and by proof of their actual friendship.

 Even as Wimsey and Harriet solve the case, Mrs Weldon has already moved on to another gigolo at the hotel, a sympathetic French dancer named Antoine.